Prior House: Prior family

 The property was acquired by H.P.
 Prior (1813–75) in 1850.
 He had the same year purchased the steam ship Zephyr.
 It was soon followed by more ships.
 His ships berthed at Kvæsthusbruen.
 In 1866, Prior was a co-founder of DFDS.
 The politician Orla Lehmann resided in one of the apartments from 1862 to 1867.

-Prior's son Lauritz Prior was educated as trained as a sculptor at the Royal Danish Academy of Fine Arts.
-In 1865-66, Prior charged the architect Wilhelm Petersen with the design of a three-storey atelier building with studio faciilties for his son and other artists.
+Prior's son Lauritz Prior was educated and trained as a sculptor at the Royal Danish Academy of Fine Arts.
+In 1865–66, Prior charged the architect Wilhelm Petersen with the design of a three-storey atelier building with studio facilities for his son and other artists.
 Lauritz Prior's atelier was located on the ground floor.
 The two upper floors contained ateliers for painters.
 Carl Bloch, who had just returned from Rome, was one of the ateliers from the building's completion in 1866.
-His painting of Niels Ebbesen and Count Gert was created in the building.
-The art historian Nicolai Bøgh has described a visited to Bloch's atelier in Bredgade.
+His painting Niels Ebbesen and Count Gert was created in the building.
+The art historian Nicolai Bøgh has described a visit to Bloch's atelier in Bredgade.

 The property was after Prior's death in 1875 passed to his sons.
 Lauritz Prior died in 1877.
 Another son, Axel Prior (1843-1898), had started a wholesale business dealing in building materials in 1866.
 This company was also headquartered in the building.
-A third son, Johannes Prior, was an engineer, worked with ship design.
+A third son, Johannes Prior, was an engineer who worked with ship design.